 ✅ | ✅ | ❌ |

-For such a tiny object, Blink Mini sure is loud.
+For such a tiny object, Blink Mini is impressively loud.
 Its subtle speaker sits at the top of the device and is no bigger than a centimeter or two, yet the two-way audio function projects the user’s voice very audibly in a room.
-Ring’s Stick Up Cam, which I found was mysteriously quiet for a camera that can be used outdoors, could certainly take some notes.

 Cost